 Benefits of Using Libraries

-The main use of the library system for entities, prefabs, particles is to make variations on top of the standard default setting that can be found within the Entity list on the Create Object tool.
+The main use of the library system for entities and particles is to make variations on top of the standard default setting that can be found within the Entity list on the Create Object tool.

 As an example, an AI entity can be implemented into a level via the Create Object tool by choosing Entity → AI → Characters → Human.